marimperorclerc/SAXS-at-LPS/README.md

 * truncated-tetrahedron model
 * truncated-octahedron model

-### data-examples contain different SAXS data sets
+### data-examples folder contain different SAXS data sets
 * one folder for one data set
 * TO DO: rationalise infos inside the folders ...